hackclub/sprig/docs.md

 Simpler pattern matching constructs can be used to find all the sprites with a given bitmap key, or manipulate a stack of sprites.

-More complex multi-cell pattern matching enables finding and manipulating multiple sprites at once by their relative positions to each other.
+More complex multi-tile pattern matching enables finding and manipulating multiple sprites at once by their relative positions to each other.
 This uses special syntax:

 ```js
 // Two sprites of bitmap key "p" next to each other: